 \subsection{Ablation Study: Kind of Optimizer}

 Our proposed OMoE can improve the performance of various existing optimizers on MoE networks.
-We selected AMSGrad and Adagrad optimizers and fine-tuned the BERT model to demonstrate the generalizability of the OMoE optimizer.
+We selected AMSGrad and Adagrad optimizers and fine-tuned BERT model to demonstrate generalizability of OMoE optimizer.
 The results in Table~\ref{tab:different_opti_result_MRPC} show that the optimizers modified by OMoE perform better than the unmodified ones.
 This indicates that our method is adaptable to different optimizers.
-Additionally, OMoE can leverage the latest research advances in optimizer techniques to continuously improve performance.
+Additionally, OMoE can leverage the latest research advances in optimizer techniques to improve performance continuously.